California recall threat puts pressure on Newsom speech - WTMJ

 The anti-Newsom effort is driven by Republicans hoping to regain a political foothold in California by tapping into widespread frustration over business restrictions and school closures.
 Organizers say they have more than the 1.5 million signatures needed to force an election, likely late in the year.

-He also will benefit from the state’s weekly update of its reopening map that will come hours before the speech.
-Health officials are expected to announce another dozen counties — most of them less populated — will have restrictions eased.
+The state updated its reopening map hours before his speech, announcing nine counties have moved to less restrictive tiers.
+The San Francisco Bay Area counties of Alameda, home to Oakland, and Solano were among six that moved from the most restrictive purple tier io the lower red tier, allowing for the resumption of some indoor business activities.
+Three sparsely populated counties moved into even less restrictive tiers.

-Vaccinations also are increasing.
-California has administered more than 10 million doses, and for nearly a month Newsom has been on a tour of sites around the state to highlight that California has established an enormous capacity that will allow far more inoculations as federal shipments increase.
+Meanwhile, vaccinations are increasing.
+California has administered more than 10 million doses, and for nearly a month Newsom has been on a tour of sites around the state to highlight that it has established an enormous capacity that will allow far more inoculations as federal shipments increase.

-On Monday he was in the Central Valley for the fifth time in recent weeks, showing off progress and pledging attention to an area hard hit by the virus and one of the few that’s still represented in Washington by Republicans, including GOP House leader Kevin McCarthy.
+On Monday, he was in the Central Valley for the fifth time in recent weeks, showing off progress and pledging attention to the area hard hit by the virus and one of the few that’s still represented in Washington by Republicans, including GOP House leader Kevin McCarthy.

 “Sports is a rallying cry that is bipartisan,” said Jaime Regalado, an emeritus professor of political science at California State University, Los Angeles.